Eesha-Jain/PollYourOwn/util/userguide.md

 # Local Storage

 ### Keys
-jwt: user logged in
+user: user logged in (contains all their data)
-uid: id of user logged in
+- 'none' means no user logged in

 ### Import Statements
 import storage from "@react-native-async-storage/async-storage";